hash-gaming/statusinator/README.md

 Once you have the repository pulled down, a simple `go get -t ./...` will install all the dependencies.
 Although, the dependency installation will also happen on `go build`.

+## Initialization

+### Automated way using AWS CloudFormation

+To start running this application, there needs to be some resource creation for the authentication pieces of this application.
+There is a AWS CloudFormation stack included in the auth folder that can be used to automatically set up the right pieces.

+### Manual Setup

+There are 4 resources that need to be created here.
+A role for the developers to assume during development, a user that the service can use to run in production, a policy that is shared between the two and an access key pair for the service user.

 ## Running

 The first thing you're going to have to do is create a `.env` file that has the following properties